pappas999/chainlink-dapp-tutorial/README.md

 ## Deploying And Running the Frontend

-First you shuold install the required dependencies:
+First you should install the required dependencies:

 ```
 cd frontend
 npm install
 ```

-Next step is to take your deployed contract address from the previous section, and put it in the [App.js](./src/App.js) file in the `contractAddress` constant, then save your file.
+Next step is to take your deployed contract address from the previous section, and put it in the [App.js](./frontend/src/App.js) file in the `contractAddress` constant, then save your file.

 Finally, to run the frontend:
 ```